dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Focus on recent studies to ensure you understand the latest developments in your field.
 - Look for patterns, trends, and limitations in the studies you read.
 - Identify recurring themes, unanswered questions, or areas of controversy.
+- Look for gaps in knowledge, conflicting findings, or inconsistencies
 ## Analyze Limitations in Current Studies
 - Examine the "limitations" sections of articles for areas that need further exploration.
 - Identify where studies fail to address specific populations, settings, or variables.